BkzWorld/NFT-Marketplace/NFT/README.md

-How to run the code:
+//How to run the code:

-The NFT marketplace Manager public key -
+//The NFT marketplace Manager public key -

 //0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266